databendlabs/databend/docs/doc/90-contributing/08-how-to-write-scalar-functions.md

 ## Function Composition

-Since the values of `funcs` are the body of the function, let's see how `Function` is constructed in Databend.
+Since the values of `funcs` are the body of the function, let's see how a `Function` is constructed in Databend.

 ```rust
 pub struct Function {